 What we like: The ultimate in convenience.

-What we don’t: We think Sony full-frame cameras deserve better.
+What we don’t: We think Sony a7 cameras deserve better.

 The Sony 24-240mm f/3.5-6.3 does cover a healthy range of focal lengths from wide angle to telephoto—it’s the only lens on this list that does so.
 It’s also reasonably priced: for around $1,000, you can replace an entire camera bag.
-However, from an optical standpoint, this lens just doesn’t stack up with the zooms above.
+However, from an optical standpoint, this lens just doesn’t stack up.
 It’s not super sharp, has healthy levels of distortion, and the autofocus is mediocre.
-All in all, we understand the convenience factor and think it’s an okay solution for those on a budget, but ultimately falls short.
+All in all, we understand the convenience factor and think it’s an okay solution for those on a budget, but it ultimately falls short.

 See the Sony 24-240mm f/3.5-6.3